DOT PHYSICAL EXAM NEAR YOU – PITTSBURGH PA

 Try to relax as much as possible.

-Whats to expect at your exam?
+What to expect during your medical exam?

 The DOT medical exam includes an overview of your medical history as well as an assessment of vision, hearing, cardiovascular function, pulmonary function, neurological function, general mobility, and a urinalysis.
 In general one should expect to be at the examination for around a half an hour.